 Kid’s Ride-On Car Battery Charging Times

-Ride-on toys can be charged using a standard UK mains charger, but it is crucial to use the charger that came with the toy to avoid damaging the battery.
+Ride-on cars can be charged using a standard UK mains charger, but it is crucial to use the charger that came with the toy to avoid damaging the battery, meaning the battery would need to be replaced.
 Utilising an incompatible charger can negatively impact the battery’s ability to retain a charge.

 Choosing the Right Ride-On Car for your Child